docker/docs/content/security/for-admins/single-sign-on/_index.md

 > **Important**
 >
 > If none of the email address attributes listed in the previous table are found, SSO returns an error.
+Also, if the `Full name` attribute isn't set, then the name will be displayed as the value of the `Email address`.
 { .important}

 ## Prerequisites